 Why might you include an epigraph in your novel?

 In literature, the mood is the feeling or emotion an author seeks to evoke in their readers.
-Using an epigraph before your first chapter or at the top of each chapter can be an excellent tool to urge readers to feel a certain way about the story they're about to read.
+Using an epigraph before your first chapter or at the top of each chapter in your book can be an excellent way to prime readers for the story or chapter they're about to read.

 Or, for a longer example, click here to read the three-paragraph epigraph from The White Queen by Philippa Gregory.
 It's one of my favorites!